1966 Fijian general election: Background

 A constitutional conference was held in London in 1965, which resulted in the Legislative Council being reorganised to consist of 36 seats; 14 for Fijians and other Pacific Islanders (two of which were nominated by the Great Council of Chiefs), 12 for Indo-Fijians and 10 for all other ethnic groups.
 The total number of registered voters was 156,683; 75,768 Indo-Fijians, 74,575 Fijians and 6,340 General electors.

 Members of the Legislative Council were elected from two types of constituencies; communal and cross-voting, with voters being able to cast four votes each.
 Each voter cast a single vote in one of the 25 communal constituencies, in which they could only vote for a candidate of their own ethnicity.
 In the three three-seat cross-voting constituencies, voters voted for a candidate from each of the three ethnic groups.

 Campaign

 For the first time, the elections were a largely partisan event, dominated by the Fijian Alliance Party and the Indo-Fijian Federation Party.
-A total of 79 candidates contested the elections, three of which were women.
+A total of 79 candidates, including three women, contested the elections.